embedthis/exp-gzip/README.md

 ### To configure in expansive.json:

-* compress.enable -- Enable compressing all files using gzip.
+* compress.enable &mdash; Enable compressing all files using gzip.
-* compress.files -- Array of file patterns to compress.
+* compress.files &mdash; Array of file patterns to compress.
 Defaults to *.html, *.css, *.js.

 ```
 {